armanriazi/armanriazi.github.io/docs/public/other/roadmap.md

 # RoadMap

 > I had a lot of fun making this a challenge for myself!
-I feel more motivated to continue contributing to Rust OSS
+I feel more motivated to continue contributing to [Rust Awesome](https://github.com/armanriazi/armanriazi-awesome-rust)

 > What’s next?

 > Next up in my Ultralerning Plan is to:

-> build and ship a small project in Rust
+> build and ship some projects in Rust

-> I already built a small temperature converter suggested by the Rust Lang Book at the end of Chapter 3.
-However, for this particular goal, I assigned myself the task to “Build a small web server app (bunny1 clone).”

-> I already started on the project and have made solid progress.
-I still need to refactor a few pieces and ship it.
-After, I’ll share a blog post about how I built it and a link so you can check it out.
+> to Deep in blockchain and substrate framework